VirtualWalker/VRController/README.md

 License
 -------

-JustPlug is licensed under the [GNU GPL] license v.3 .
+VRController is licensed under the [GNU GPL] license v.3 .
 You can get a copy of this license in the LICENSE file at the top of the project hierarchy.

 [Qt]:http://qt-project.org/